Stelligent Amazon Pollycast

 While we have captured some of these and other metrics with some of our customers, we’ve not acquired them in a consistent manner over the years.
 We even open sourced a CloudWatch Dashboard for deployment pipelines that use CodePipeline that captures some of these metrics along with some others.
 It’s called pipeline-dashboard.

-In 2019, we’re changing this by getting these metrics for each of the applications we work with for all of our customers.
-We’ll obtain the data through brief surveys and through instrumenting the deployment pipelines for certain applications/services.
-This way we can ensure customers are seeing improvements and, if they are not, we can identify ways to remedy this.
-We also plan to anonymize this data and make it available on our website.
-This will help us ensure that we are accelerating the speed and safety of feedback between customers and developers.
+A way to obtain these metrics is through brief surveys and by instrumenting the deployment pipelines for certain applications/services.
+This way you can ensure teams are seeing improvements and, if they are not, identify ways to remedy this.
+Then, you might anonymize this data and make it available across an enterprise.
+This helps ensure you are accelerating the speed and confidence of feedback between end users and developers.

 In this post, we covered four key metrics for DevOps success.
-When tracking these, you can find ways to accelerates the speed and safety of delivery of features to production.
-All of these metrics are related featured running in production because it’s only when software is in production that your users and engineers receive the value of the investment.
+When tracking these, you can find ways to accelerates the speed and confidence of delivery of features to production.
+All of these metrics are time to value of features running in production because it’s only when software is in production that your end users and engineers receive the value of the investment.
 A summary of the four key metrics taken from the DORA 2018 State of DevOps Report is listed in the table below.

 |Aspect of Software Delivery Performance||Elite||High||Medium||Low|